lewis-morris/flarchitect/docs/source/error_handling.rst

 Error Handling
 =========================================

-flarchitect standardizes error reporting through a small set of helpers.
+flarchitect standardises error reporting through a small set of helpers.
 These utilities ensure your API returns consistent payloads regardless of where an exception originates.